-The pharmacy program provides savings to you and your health insurance plan, supports the services available through the Hemophilia and Bleeding Disorders Treatment Program, and supports many important clinical services available to you and your family.
+The pharmacy program provides savings to you and your health insurance plan, supports the services available through the Hemophilia and Bleeding Disorders Treatment Center, and supports many important clinical services available to you and your family.

 Access to Studies and Clinical Trials

 Clinical studies have the potential to help advance the care of individuals with bleeding disorders.
-Patients in the Hemophilia and Bleeding Disorders Treatment Program have access to a variety of studies and clinical trials, depending on eligibility and the requirements of the particular study or trial.
+Patients in the Hemophilia and Bleeding Disorders Treatment Center have access to a variety of studies and clinical trials, depending on eligibility and the requirements of the particular study or trial.

 In some cases, patients may have access to new treatments that are not available to patients who are not participating in the study.
 Your physician can discuss with you what studies or clinical trials your child may be eligible for.
 Participation in studies or trials is entirely voluntary.